Leyaaaan1/Leyaaaan1/README.md

 - 📫 Reach me at **paninsorolean@gmail.com**
 - 💻 Currently developing a **Laravel web app** for our Software Engineering course — using **React** for the frontend and **Tailwind CSS** for styling

+Aspiring backend developer with a strong foundation in Java and Spring Boot, focusing on building scalable, secure, and data-driven systems.
+Currently expanding backend skills through Laravel for academic projects, with a consistent emphasis on API development, database design, and systems integration
 ---

 ### 🔧 My GitHub Stats